Non-planar degenerations and related fundamental groups: Computing the fundamental group

 \subsection{The tetrahedron $T_{(4)}$}

-In this section, we consider the tetrahedron $T_{(4)}$.
-The tetrahedron presents a non-planar degeneration after the identification along edges 3, 4, and 5 from Figure \ref{Tetrahedron-planarform}; see Figure \ref{Tetrahedron}.
+In this subsection, we consider the tetrahedron $T_{(4)}$ from Fig. \ref{Tetrahedron}.
+The tetrahedron acquires a non-planar degeneration after the identifications along edges 3, 4, and 5 in Fig. \ref{Tetrahedron-planarform}.

-In Theorem \ref{TetGal}, we list the braids related to the branch curve $S$ of a surface $ X $ with degeneration $T_{(4)}$, together with the relations of the group $G$.
-We then calculate the fundamental group $\pi_1(\Xgal)$ of the Galois cover of $X$ and its signature.
+In the proof of Theorem \ref{TetGal}, we calculate the fundamental group $\pi_1(\Xgal)$ of the Galois cover of the tetrahedron $T_{(4)}$. \begin{theorem} The fundamental group $\pi_1(\Xgal)$ of the Galois cover of the tetrahedron $ T_{(4)} $ is trivial. \end{theorem}